MathWorks-Teaching-Resources/Programming-A-Starter-Project-Using-MATLAB-and-Python/README.md

 MATLAB&reg;

 ## License ##
-The license for this module is available in the [LICENSE.TXT](license.txt) file in this GitHub repository.
+The license for this module is available in the [License.md](LICENSE.md) file in this GitHub repository.

 ## Support ##
 Have any questions or feedback?
 Are you an instructor who would like solutions?
 Contact the <a href="mailto:onlineteaching@mathworks.com">MathWorks online teaching team.</a>